 Related to Hollywood Silencer, when the effect is much beyond what an actual noise suppressor can do.
 Compare Vorpal Pillow when a pillow is used to suffocate the victim.
 See Pillow Pistol when someone sleeps with a weapon under their pillow.

-- Played Up to Eleven in Spy Hard, wherein a mime gets shot◊ with a .50 Browning machine gun silenced in this fashion on the pre-credits sequence.
+- Exaggerated for comedy in Spy Hard: A mime gets shot◊ with a .50 Browning machine gun silenced in this fashion on the pre-credits sequence.

 - Villain Protagonist Porter from Payback executes his Token Motivational Nemesis Val Resnick in this manner.
 A small couch pillow apparently makes a perfect silencer for Porter's enormous revolver.